-Parts of the report What to include Background information for the Tribunal Provide a summary of the patient's strengths, supports in the community, culture, family, housing, significant relationships, education and work.
+Dente of the new out Parts of the report What to include Background information for the Tribunal Provide a summary of the patient's strengths, supports in the community, culture, family, housing, significant relationships, education and work.
 Summarise the patient's views about their treatment and their goals more broadly (approximately 250 words).
 Discuss this part of the report with the patient to avoid errors.
-Don't include history of the patient's mental health here.
+Don't include history of the patient's mental health here .
 Instead provide relevant history in the next parts of the report to explain why you think the patient has a mental illness and needs treatment.
 What led to you receiving mental health treatment Provide a short summary of what led to the patient initially receiving mental health treatment and their most recent hospital admission.
-Include the dates of their first and most recent admissions and times when they have been a voluntary patient Why we think you have a mental illness Explain why you think the patient meets the definition of having a mental illness in the Mental Health Act 2014 by describing their experiences of significant disturbance of thought, mood, perception and/or memory.
+Include the dates of their first and most recent admissions and times when they have been a voluntary patient Why we think you have a mental illness Explain why you think the patient meets the definition of having a mental illness in the Mental Health and Wellbeing Act 2022 by describing their experiences of significant disturbance of thought, mood, perception and/or memory.
 You can provide a diagnosis but do not have to.
 If you do, also summarise the patient's views about the diagnosis.
 (Approximately 400 words).
-Why we think you Address treatment criterion 5(b) in the Mental Health Act 2014 by explaining: currently need treatment Why the patient needs treatment to prevent a serious deterioration to their mental or physicial health or serious harm to themselves or someone else What treatment could help address these matters and how (Approximately 400 words).
+Why we think you currently need treatment Address treatment criterion 143(b) in the Mental Health and Wellbeing Act 2022 by explaining: Why the patient needs treatment to prevent a serious deterioration to their mental or physicial health or serious harm to themselves or someone else What treatment could help address these matters and how (Approximately 400 words).
 Will treatment be provided if you are on a Treatment Order?
 Explain the medication and other treatment and support you would like to provide to the patient and how you will provide it if they are on a Treatment Order.
-This addresses treatment criterion 5(c) in the Mental Health Act 2014 .
+This addresses treatment criterion 143(c) in the Mental Health and Wellbeing Act 2022 .
 Why we think a Treatment Order may be the only way you will receive the treatment you need Explain why you think treatment needs to be compulsory and why voluntary treatment is not possible.
-This addresses treatment criterion 5(d) in the Mental Health Act 2014 .
+This addresses treatment criterion 143(d) in the Mental Health and Wellbeing Act 2022 .
 Views of your family, friends, carers or guardians Identify the patient's support people, how you have involved them in treatment planning and other discussions, and what they have said about the patient's treatment and support they can provide.
 Recommendation to the Tribunal Recommend a treatment order duration in weeks and a setting for the treatment (community or inpatient).
 Don't restate why you think the patient meets the criteria for a Treatment Order.